• Recipe Index

 Instructions

-In a small saucepan melt the butter.
+2. Start the curry sauce.
+In a small saucepan, melt the butter.
 Add the red onion and cook until soft, about 5 minutes.
 Add the bay leaf, curry powder, tomato paste and cook another couple of minutes while stirring.

-Add the wine and let cook off for a minute or two before pouring in the broth and apricots.
-Continue cooking a couple more minutes until the mixture has reduced and thickened slightly.
+3. Cook the sauce.
+Add the wine and let it cook off for a minute or two before pouring in the broth and apricots.
+Continue cooking a couple more minutes until the mixture has reduced and thickened.

+4. Add the remaining ingredients and combine.
 Let the mixture cool for about 5 minutes, then stir in the chopped pepper, yogurt, cream, lemon juice, and salt and mix until well blended.
 Pour the mixture into a bowl, and toss in the chicken, almonds, and herbs until everything is well combined.
-Taste and add more salt, if needed.

-Serve over a bed of greens as a salad or on toast as a sandwich.
+5. Serve over greens as a salad, or on toast as a sandwich.

 Notes